 The grounds for divorce that will be available to you will depend on where you live.
 At this point, however, every state allows you to get divorced based on irreconcilable differences.
 (The requirements for what you have to do to use irreconcilable differences varies, though.
 If you have questions about what your state requires, talk to a good divorce lawyer in your area.)

-What Does Irreconcilable Differences Mean?
+What Does Having "Irreconcilable Differences" Mean?

 Don’t We Have to Be Living Separately to Get Divorced?

-Each state has its own list of grounds for divorce, which usually include things such as adultery, bigamy, excessive drug or alcohol abuse, mental or physical cruelty, and desertion.
-Each ground for divorce has certain requirements which you must satisfy in order to obtain a divorce based upon that “ground.”
+Each state has its own list of grounds for divorce.
+Those lists usually include things such as adultery, bigamy, excessive drug or alcohol abuse, mental or physical cruelty, and desertion.
+There may also be other grounds for divorce as well.

 Each ground for divorce has certain requirements.
 You must satisfy the requirements in order to get a divorce based upon that "ground."